PPC-Trucking/V1/README.md

 ---

 ## TEST THIS GAMEMODE!
 Feel free to join our test server at 92.42.45.80:7790 to see this gamemode in action.
-Please note, that we WILL reset the server from time to time.
+Please note, that we WILL reset the server from time to time. **This gameserver will be online until 29th June, 2022.**

 ---